macarthur-lab/gnomad_mnv/README.md

 # Multi-nucleotide variants (MNVs) in gnomAD 2.1

-Welcome to the github page for the ["Landscape of multi-nucleotide variants in 125,748 human exomes and 15,708 genomes"](https://www.biorxiv.org/content/10.1101/573378v2).
+Welcome to the github page for the ["Landscape of multi-nucleotide variants in 125,748 human exomes and 15,708 genomes"](https://www.nature.com/articles/s41467-019-12438-5).

 The `tutorials` directory contains all the information necessary to apply MNV discovery and annotation pipeline on your own dataset.
-It also allows user to reproduce the main figure and most of the supplementary figure in the gnomAD MNV paper.
+It also allows user to reproduce the main figure and most of the supplementary figure in the [gnomAD MNV preprint](https://www.biorxiv.org/content/10.1101/573378v2)).
 Specifically, the tutorials directory consists of six Jupyter notebooks:
 1. `identify_mnv.ipynb` explains how to extract MNV from a vcf (or a matrix table).
 2. `annotate_mnv.ipynb` explains how to annotate the functional consequences and category of MNVs